pesc101/exp-template/README.md

-# 🧪 Experiment Template
+# 🧪 RAG Eval

-This repository is a template for running experiments using the following tools and libraries:
+This repository compares different RAG methods.
+It uses following tools and libraries to make it easier to run experiments and compare results:

 - 📦 **[uv](https://github.com/astral-sh/uv)**
   - A Python package manager replacing `pip` and `poetry`.